saptarshi1234/AndroWarriorsCode/README.md

 - [ ] Basic Music Player Functionality

-  - [x] List the contents of the users' playlists in our app {Done Partially}
+  - [x] List the contents of the users' playlists in our app
-  - [x] List the songs of the user in each playlist {Done Partially}
+  - [x] List the songs of the user in each playlist
   - [ ] Segregate the songs Artist wise
   - [ ] Play, Pause, Next, Previous, Shuffle, Loop features etc.
+  - [ ] Add Song Name to the bottom bar displayed in the app.
 - [ ] Features for Visually Impaired
   - [ ] Gesture Detection
-  - [x] Text to Speech {Done Partially}
+  - [x] Text to Speech
   - [ ] Voice assistant
  - [ ] Downloadability
-    - [x] Download the required songs in MP3 format {Done Partially}
+    - [x] Download the required songs in MP3 format
-    - [x] Download the entire playlist {Done Partially}
+    - [x] Download the entire playlist

- We have implemented the ticked features successfully and the unticked ones are in development phase.
+ We have implemented the ticked features **partially** and the unticked ones are in development phase.

 # Developers